The Perfect One Week Peru Itinerary for First Timers

 Peru is the ticket to some magical adventures, too: hikes to incredible Inca sites, rafting trips along dramatic white-water gorges, high altitude mountain biking, and stunning drives.

-So for this tour, I've focused on Lima, the cosmopolitan capital, before heading inland to the ancient Inca stronghold of Cusco, with its sublime surrounding mountain scenery.
-From there, you’ll move into the nearby Sacred Valley, which is blessed with an abundance of Inca ruins, natural wonders, and traditional villages, Machu Picchu chief among them.
+From Cusco, you’ll move into the nearby Sacred Valley, which is blessed with an abundance of Inca ruins, natural wonders, and traditional villages, Machu Picchu chief among them, and the highlight of your trip.

 Not bad for only 7 days.